Letefoho Administrative Post

-Letefoho, officially Letefoho Administrative Post (Posto Administrativo de Letefoho, Postu administrativu Letefuó), is an administrative post (and was formerly a subdistrict) in Ermera municipality, East Timor.
+Letefoho, officially Letefoho Administrative Post (Posto Administrativo de Letefoho, Postu administrativu Letefuó), is an administrative post (and was formerly a subdistrict) in Ermera municipality, Timor-Leste.
 Its seat or administrative centre is Haupu, and its population as of the 2004 census was 19,917.

 Letefoho is also known for producing coffee due to its growing condition and altitude.
 Letefoho coffee is exported to specialty coffee markets.